ZeroGDesign/docs/docs/pages/manual/howto_print_abs.md

 ### What material should I use?
 ZeroG printers are designed to be printed using ABS or ASA.
 This means we've included tollerances for material shrinkage in our models.

 It's recommended to print your ABS or ASA parts inside of an enclosure, this will greatly increase layer strenght.
-Do not use ABS+.

 {: .note}
 We find that parts printed in ABS+ are **weaker in layer adhesion** compared to non ABS+ filaments.
 Although easier to print, they're **easier to break**.
+<br>We're aware that not every blend of ABS+ is equal, however it's what we found with the ABS+ we tested.

 ### My print broke, oh no!
 Great!
 Lets use this moment to check your layer adheasion.
 We mostly use our Steppers mounts or X Joints to check the adheasion.